During the lease term in Shenandoah

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental home.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Shenandoah.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good source for property owners in Shenandoah
+a good archive for rental investors in Shenandoah

-- Before you rent out your rental property in Shenandoah
+- Before you put a renter in your property in Shenandoah

 - Collections and evictions